Utah UCCJEA

 (a) hold an evidentiary hearing;

-(b) order a person to produce or give evidence under
+(b) order a person to produce or give evidence under procedures of that state;

-(c) order that an evaluation be made with respect to the
+(c) order that an evaluation be made with respect to the custody of a child

-custody of a child involved in a pending proceeding;
+involved in a pending proceeding;

-(d) forward to the court of this state a certified copy of the
+(d) forward to the court of this state a certified copy of the transcript of the

-any evaluation prepared in compliance with the request; and
+prepared in compliance with the request; and

-(e) order a party to a child custody proceeding or any person
+(e) order a party to a child custody proceeding or any person having physical

-(2) Upon request of a court of another state, a court of this
+(2) Upon request of a court of another state, a court of this state may:

-(a) hold a hearing or enter an order described in Subsection
+(a) hold a hearing or enter an order described in Subsection (1); or

-(b) order a person in this state to appear alone or with the
+(b) order a person in this state to appear alone or with the child in a custody

-child in a custody proceeding in another state.
+proceeding in another state.

-(3) A court of this state may condition compliance with a request
+(3) A court of this state may condition compliance with a request under

-under Subsection (2)(b) upon assurance by the other state that travel and other
+Subsection (2)(b) upon assurance by the other state that travel and other

 necessary expenses will be advanced or reimbursed.
 If the person who has